giasemidis/giasemidis.github.io/aboutme.md

 ## The Physics Years

 Before becoming a data scientist, I have devoted my life in physics and particularly theoretical physics.
 I obtained my D.Phil.
-(PhD) in theoretical physics from University of Oxford, Kellogg College in 2013, studying aspects of [dimensional reduction in graph models of causal quantum gravity](https://solo.bodleian.ox.ac.uk/permalink/44OXF_INST/ao2p7t/cdi_proquest_journals_1683609513).
+(PhD) in theoretical physics from University of Oxford, Kellogg College, in 2013, studying aspects of [dimensional reduction in graph models of causal quantum gravity](https://solo.bodleian.ox.ac.uk/permalink/44OXF_INST/ao2p7t/cdi_proquest_journals_1683609513).

 In 2009, I graduated with excellence from the Physics department of University of Athens, while also spending a semester at the University of Bonn, Germany, via the Erasmus programme.